-Obtain the kernel, systemd, networkmanager, RHEL ISO (Provided by ESS development or L2 Service), and ESS tarball (FixCentral).
+Obtain the kernel, systemd, networkmanager, RHEL ISO, Power8 OPAL patch (Provided by ESS development or L2 Service), and ESS tarball (FixCentral).
 Verify that the checksum match with what is listed in this document.
 Also ensure that you have the correct architecture packages (PPC64LE or PPC64BE).
+To obtain these items from the internal folder, you must be an IBM employee.
+Business partners or customers cannot access this data directly.
 Ensure that you read all the information in the ESS Quick Deployment Guide.
 Make sure that you have the latest copy from the IBM Knowledge Center and the version matches accordingly.
-You should also refer to the related ESS 5.3.2 documentation in IBM Knowledge Center.
+You should also refer to the related ESS 5.3.4 documentation in IBM Knowledge Center.
 Obtain the customer RHEL license.
 Contact the local SSR and ensure that all hardware checks have been completed.
 Make sure all hardware found to have any issues has been replaced.
 If the 1Gb switch is not included in the order, contact the local network administrator to ensure isolated xCAT and FSP VLANs are in place.
 Develop an inventory and plan for how to upgrade, install, or tune the client nodes.
 Upgrade the HMC to SP3 if doing a PPC64BE installation.
 This can be done concurrently.
 The SSR or the customer might be able to do this ahead of time.
 Consider talking to the local network administrator regarding ESS switch best practices, especially the prospect of upgrading the high-speed switch firmware at some point prior to moving the system into production, or before an upgrade is complete.
-For more information, see "Customer networking considerations" on page 53.
+For more information, see "Customer networking considerations" on page 55.
 Review Elastic Storage Server: Command Reference.
 Review ESS FAQ and ESS best practices.
-Review the ESS 5.3.2 known issues.
+Review the ESS 5.3.4.2 known issues.
 Ensure that all client node levels are compatible with the ESS version.
-If needed, prepare to update the client node software on site and possibly other items such as the kernel and the network firmware or driver. ı Power down the storage enclosures, or remove the SAS cables, until the gssdeploy -x operation is completed.
+If needed, prepare to update the client node software on site and possibly other items such as the kernel and the network firmware or driver.
+Power down the storage enclosures, or remove the SAS cables, until the gssdeploy -x operation is completed.
 Note: You would only use gssdeploy -x if the legacy installation sequence is used.
-If adding an PPC64LE building block to an existing PPC64BE building block, carefully review Appendix P, "Considerations for adding PPC64LE building blocks to ESS PPC64BE building blocks," on page 95.
+If adding an PPC64LE building block to an existing PPC64BE building block, carefully review Appendix S, "Considerations for adding PPC64LE building blocks to ESS PPC64BE building blocks," on page 111.
 If installing or upgrading protocol nodes, carefully review Elastic Storage Server: Protocol Nodes Quick Deployment Guide .

 Carefully study the network diagram for the architecture used.
-For more information, see Appendix C, "ESS networking considerations," on page 51 and 5148-22L protocol node diagrams in Elastic Storage Server: Protocol Nodes Quick Deployment Guide.
+For more information, see Appendix D, "ESS networking considerations," on page 53 and 5148-22L protocol node diagrams in Elastic Storage Server: Protocol Nodes Quick Deployment Guide.
 It is recommended to use a larger block size with IBM Spectrum Scale 5.0.0 or later, even for small I/O tasks.
-Consult the documentation carefully. - - Ensure that the correct edition of ESS is to be deployed.
-For example, do not install the Data Management Edition if Standard Edition is on the order.
+Consult the documentation carefully.
+Ensure that the correct edition of ESS is to be deployed.
+For example, do not install the Data Management Edition if Data Access Edition is on the order.
 This must be verified even before Plug-N-Play is attempted.
-If this is a non-Mellanox order (Broadcom 10Gb adapter) being used, consult L2 for procedure as the deployment scripts are unsupported.
 Determine the supported high-speed switch bonding mode and, if Infiniband, determine which MTU will be used.
 The default MTU is now 2048 but it can be changed to 4092.
+Consult the local network team to see if a Fabric diagnostic has taken place.
+The use of ibdiagnet is one way to debug an unhealthy network environment.
+Develop a plan to tune the client nodes.
+Deployment offers a template but depending on the workload or application type, you might need to make many adjustments.
+Consult the IBM Spectrum $^{\text{\tiny TM}}$ Scale tuning guide.